MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 Group members can opt out of receiving these emails by choosing to stop following the group in Outlook.

-1. In the Office 365 admin center groups list, click the group you want to change, and then click **Edit** next to the group name.
+1. In the admin center groups list, click the group you want to change, and then click **Edit** next to the group name.

 2. Turn **Send copies of group conversations and events to group members' inboxes** to **On** if you want members to receive copies of group messages and calendar items in their own inbox.